MoreloNetwork/morelo/README.md

 The output of `mdb_dump -s blocks <path to blockchain dir>` and `mdb_dump -s block_info <path to blockchain dir>` is useful for indicating whether blocks and block_info contain the same keys.

 These records are dumped as hex data, where the first line is the key and the second line is the data.

+# Disclaimer:

+**Important Notice:**
+Morelo Network is provided as-is without any warranties or guarantees.
+While every effort has been made to ensure the security and reliability of the platform, users are advised to use Morelo at their own discretion.
+The Morelo development team and contributors cannot be held liable for any loss or damage resulting from the use of Morelo Network.

+## License:

+Morelo Network is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+See the LICENSE file for details.
+For inquiries, feedback, or collaboration opportunities, please contact our team.

+**Together, let's continue to innovate and shape the future of privacy-centric finance.**